Zorg-Borg/MD1001LB-Microwave-Controller/README.md

 status
     Print the current key press state.

+map show
+    Print the current row/column assignment for every key.

+map reset
+    Restore the factory key map.

+map <key> <row> <column>
+    Override the matrix position used for `key`.
+This is useful if your control board wires the keypad differently.
+Rows are numbered 0-7 and columns 0-2.
 ```

 Key names are lowercase tokens such as `start`, `stop`, `cook_time`, `2`, and so